 Who am I without my eating disorder?

-It’s not the embarrassment from this interaction that stings, it’s all the sacrifices I made for such behavior.
+It’s not the embarrassment from this interaction that stings.
+It’s all the sacrifices I made for such behavior.
 Now I don’t mean to talk numbers, but thirty minutes, five days per week.
 That’s 150 minutes I could have spent making connections and exploring interests.
-Simply put, those lunches weren’t the only thing I was throwing away.
+Simply put, those lunches weren’t the only thing I was throwing away in the bathroom.

 I am not proud of the way I acted, but it’s been liberating to laugh now at how completely ridiculous my logic was.